microsoft/vscode-docs/release-notes/latest.md

 ### Salsa Improvements

-Salsa provides several improvements over the existing JavaScript language service.
+Salsa provides important improvements over the existing JavaScript language service.

 The JsDoc comment format is now understood and used to improve IntelliSense proposals and parameter hints: